$D$-Dimensional Modular Assembly of Higher-Derivative Four-Point Contact Amplitudes Involving Fermions: Introduction

 In this work, we are guided by the engineering principle of keeping it simple.
 We introduce, for interactions involving fermions, a novel and systematic LEGO bootstrap method for constructing four-point higher-derivative contact amplitudes out of manageable, individually self-consistent pieces.
+These are designed to serve as modular building blocks for both tree-level EFT matching and loop-integrand assembly, either by mapping back to local operators and using Feynman rules, or directly through on-shell, $D$-dimensional unitarity-based constructions.
 LEGO here stands for Local Effective Gauge Operators, and evokes the modular building block toy in their ability to snap together in well-defined ways.
 Our approach begins by identifying D-dimensional manifestly gauge-invariant kinematic blocks, fundamental color structures, and structured scalar polynomials of Mandelstam variables, where each of these blocks has well-defined properties and are finitely generated.
 A critical realization enabling this is that all vector components can always be expressed in terms of linearized field-strengths.
 This simplifies both their interplay with color factors, as well as facilitates constructing kinematic building blocks with well defined symmetry properties.
 With the blocks in hand, we assemble them into amplitudes using Bose/Fermi statistics as direct compatibility conditions between the blocks.
 The entire procedure is performed in general D dimensions to ensure even evanescent operators are covered.
-Notably, these operators are vital for ensuring consistent loop calculations \cite{Bern:2017puu,Bern:2017tuc,Bern:2017rjw,Bern:2019isl}
+Notably, these operators are vital for ensuring consistent loop calculations \cite{Bern:2017puu,Bern:2017tuc,Bern:2017rjw,Bern:2019isl,Fuentes-Martin:2022vvu}\,.

 Furthermore, our method exhibits control and scalability to arbitrarily high mass dimensions.
 The potential combinatorial explosion of terms is kept under control by organizing the scalar Mandelstam dependence according to the required permutation properties.
 This ensures that increasing the derivative order primarily involves adjusting powers of these invariants, rather than introducing fundamentally new complex structures.